Scott's Hut: Use of Scott's Hut

 During the winter of 1911, 25 men of the Terra Nova shore party lived in the hut.
 From here Scott and his men set out on the ultimately fatal trek to the South Pole.
 Following the failure of Scott's southern party to return, several men remained behind for a further winter (1912) in order to search for the bodies the next spring.
-In 1913, the Terra Nova expedition over, it was left well supplied with stores in the way of food and oil, and a certain amount of coal.
+In 1913, with the Terra Nova expedition over, it was left well supplied with stores in the way of food and oil, and a certain amount of coal.

 The hut was reused from 1915 to 1917 by several of Shackleton's Ross Sea party after the Aurora, which was to have been the permanent winter quarters, broke adrift in May 1915, and went north with the ice, unable to return.
 The hut became the permanent living quarters for the ten marooned men, and thanks to the stores, they were able to sustain life in comparative comfort, supplementing these stores from Shackleton's Hut at Cape Royds.
 In January 1917, after Shackleton had rescued the survivors, he had the hut put in order and locked up.

 Although abandoned from 1917, the hut and its contents are remarkably well preserved today due to the consistently sub-freezing conditions.

 Preservation and decay at Scott's Hut

 After 1917, the hut remained untouched until 1956, when US expeditioners dug it out of the snow and ice.
 It was found to be in a remarkable state of preservation, and included many artifacts from both the earlier expeditions.
 While some artifacts were taken as souvenirs at the time (and since), this hut has remained largely as it was in 1917.

 New Zealand and the UK have undertaken responsibility at various times since the 1970s to restore (largely by removing snow and ice) both Scott's hut and Discovery Hut.

 While the preservation of food in the freezing temperatures and dry climate has been noted, bacterial decay still occurs.
 Visitors describe the seal meat preserved at the Discovery Hut as smelling 'quite rancid', and some have expressed concerns that the fabric of these huts are being affected by fungal decay.

 In 2016 there was a preservation project, by photographic and laser measurements for the entire house and the surrounding area.
-Then this data became a 3D model, and open for public virtual tour.
+This data was then used to build a 3D model, which is open for public virtual tour.